Top 5 tips for beating debt

 - Hire Purchase agreements

-If you're worried that you can't afford the payments to your priority debts, tell your lenders as soon as possible or talk to one of our debt experts: They may be able to help you reduce the payments to your unsecured debts - credit cards, personal loans and overdrafts - so you can afford your priority debts.
+If you're worried that you can't afford the payments to your priority debts, tell your lenders as soon as possible or talk to one of our debt experts: they may be able to help you reduce the payments to your unsecured debts - credit cards, personal loans and overdrafts - so you can afford your priority debts.
+Reducing your payments may mean it takes longer and/ or costs more to repay your debts and your lenders are not guaranteed to accept lower monthly repayments.
+Your credit rating would also be affected.

 Look at ways to save money